Health insurance in Singapore

 The Covid-19 health situation in Singapore

-Following the implementation of the zero covid strategy by the Singaporean government, all non-residents, travelers and expatriates must have had a complete vaccination schedule for at least 2 weeks before entering Singapore.
-They must be in possession of a PCR test that is less than 72 hours old on departure, and be re-tested when they enter the country.
-The price of a PCR test in Singapore varies between 150 and 200 USD.
-You must also apply for a “Vaccinated Travel Pass” between 7 and 30 days in advance on the Singapore authorities’ website.
-Finally, all non-residents, travellers and expatriates are required to take out travel insurance covering at least USD 30,000 in Covid-related medical expenses.
+Following the implementation of the zero Covid strategy by the Singaporean government, as a non-resident, traveler or expatriate you must have had a complete vaccination schedule for at least 2 weeks before entering Singapore.
+You must also be in possession of a PCR test less than 72 hours old on your outward journey, and have it re-tested when you enter the country.
+The price of a PCR test in Singapore varies between SGD 200 and SGD 265 (between €138 and €183).
+You must also apply for a “Vaccinated Travel pass” between 7 and 30 days in advance on the Singapore authorities’ website.
+Finally, if you are a non-resident, traveler or expatriate, you must take out travel insurance covering at least SGD 40,000 (approx. €27,600).

 How much does medical care cost in Singapore?

-The price of a painkiller in a pharmacy is around 9SGD.
+• The price of a painkiller in a pharmacy is around 9 SGD (about €6).

 Price comparison between public and private hospitals in Singapore